New Hampshire Wildcats Logo

 What is New Hampshire Wildcats?

-New Hampshire Wildcats is an athletic department formed to participate in intercollegiate competitions on behalf of the University of New Hampshire.
+The New Hampshire Wildcats are a sports department formed to participate in intercollegiate competitions on behalf of the University of New Hampshire.
 It includes 19 student teams that are part of the America East Conference and compete in the NCAA (Division I).
-Some teams are members of other associations: Skiers in EISA, Gymnasts in EAGL, Hockey players in Hockey East, Football players in CAA.
+Some teams are members of other associations: Skiers in EISA, gymnasts in EAGL, hockey players in Hockey East, and football players in CAA.
 Their primary location is Durham.

 Font and Colors